Cantera/cantera/doc/sphinx/yaml/reactions.rst

 ``rate-constant``
-    A list of values containing the pre-exponential factor :math:`A`, the temperature exponent :math:`b`, the intrinsic activation energy :math:`E_{a0}`, and the average of the bond energy of the bond breaking and that being formed :math:`w`.
+    A list of values containing the pre-exponential factor :math:`A`, the temperature exponent :math:`b`, the intrinsic activation energy :math:`E_{a0}`, and the average of the bond dissociation energy of the bond breaking and that being formed in the reaction :math:`w`.

 ``negative-A``
     A boolean indicating whether a negative value for the pre-exponential factor